ethitter/Taxonomy-Dropdown-Widget/readme.txt

 = I'd like more control over the tags shown in the dropdown.
 Is this possible? =

-This plugin relies on WordPress' `get_terms` function (http://codex.wordpress.org/Function_Reference/get_terms).
-To modify the arguments passed to this function, use the `taxonomy_dropdown_widget_options` filter to specify any of the arguments discussed in the Codex page for `get_terms`.
+This plugin relies on WordPress' `get_terms()` function (http://codex.wordpress.org/Function_Reference/get_terms).
+To modify the arguments passed to this function, use the `taxonomy_dropdown_widget_options` filter to specify any of the arguments discussed in the Codex page for `get_terms()`.

-To make targeting a specific filter reference possible should you use multiple instances of the dropdown (multiple widgets, use of the `taxonomy_dropdown_widget` function, or some combination thereof), the filter provides a second argument, `$id`, that is either the numeric ID of the widget's instance or the string provided as the second argument to `taxonomy_dropdown_widget`.
+To make targeting a specific filter reference possible should you use multiple instances of the dropdown (multiple widgets, use of the `taxonomy_dropdown_widget()` function, or some combination thereof), the filter provides a second argument, `$id`, that is either the numeric ID of the widget's instance or the string provided as the second argument to `taxonomy_dropdown_widget()`.

 == Changelog ==

+= 2.1 =
+* Implement plugin as a singleton for proper reusability.
+* Improve adherence to WordPress coding standards.
+* Improve translatability of plugin.
+* Generally clean up code for better readability and clarity.
+* Eliminates all uses of `extract()` for clarity's sake.

 = 2.0.3 =
 * Correct problem in WordPress 3.3 and higher that resulted in an empty taxonomy dropdown.